 “We have around 100 million casual mobile gamers in India, and around 75 million of them play serious and more immersive games in genres such as adventure, action, racing, and strategy,” Keshri told KrASIA.

 Keshri said India is largely a mobile-first market and gamers who use YouTube for livestreams are typically desktop users.
 “YouTube streamers who use desktops need to invest in hardware and other kinds of setups to livestream the gameplay properly.
-With Rheo, what we enable is for mobile gamers to start streaming without having to spend anything on accessories,” the co-founder said.
+With Rheo, we enable mobile gamers to start streaming without having to spend anything on accessories,” the co-founder said.